-Once Upon a Crime at Colonial Williamsburg’s Kimbal Theatre
+Once Upon a Crime Returns to Colonial Williamsburg’s Kimball Theatre

-Our vaunted Once Upon a Crime fractured legal fairytale trials program took over Colonial Williamsburg’s historic Kimbal Theatre on September 13th, 20th. and 21st!
-Staff and graduate research fellows at the Center for Legal and Court Technology participated in performances of Grimm v.
-Cinderella and Kingdom v.
+Our famous Once Upon a Crime fractured legal fairytale trials program returns to Colonial Williamsburg’s historic Kimball Theatre on Friday March 27th!
+Staff and graduate research fellows at the Center for Legal and Court Technology will perform Kingdom v.
 Pigge as a fundraiser for CLCT fellowships and community service projects.
 Click here to find out more!

 Find out how to use the McGlothlin Courtroom, the world’s most technologically-advanced courtroom, in classroom mode in this brand-new full-1080p high definition video!
 Click here for a written transcript of the video text.